Poes93/rock-paper-scissors-lizard-spock/README.md

 ### Future Implementations

-  * Times and schedules
-  * Better allignment of the navbar to title text
-  * Better allignemnt of the text sections
-  * Style the form section to better match the rest of the website
+  * ´Better display when the text in green (won) or red (lost) and also orange for draw.
+  * Global scoreboard?

 ### Accessibility